 No place like home, except the seaside.
-Difficult to say what I liked more in Barcelona – sangria on our first night, the flavors of paella, eating the Boqueria market fruits next to the Mediterranean, strong coffee on Passeig de Gracia while admiring the Gaudí architecture and being called “señiorita”.
 Si.
-With flamenco in the background.
+Difficult to say what I liked more in Barcelona – sangria on our first night, the flavors of paella, Boqueria market, the Mediterranean, the concert at Palau Sant Jordi, strong coffee on Passeig de Gracia while admiring the Gaudí architecture and being called “señiorita”.

 Inspired by the poetic and insightful articles wrote by Anna about Sweden, I revisited my memories of Spain.
 I visited Barcelona first time in 2009 and went to the seaside and to Camp Nou stadium.
 Imagine!
 During my second visit, after 7 years, I understood and discovered more Gaudi treasures.

 Looking ahead with perspective, I still remember and return to my trips with a smile.
 Luckily I always wrote and made pictures so I don’t forget.

 “In nature there are no straight lines or sharp corners.
 Therefore, buildings must have no straight lines or sharp corners.”Antoni Gaudí, Catalon genius architect

 Antoni Gaudí is the famous son of Barcelona We start exploring the most famous of his works.
 The traces he left behind are encrypted in a design language only he was fluent in.
 His own colorful way of seeing the world; for example:

 - Modernisme is the Catalan Art Nouveau

 - Trencadis ~ Small Ceramic stones on a surface, signature in Gaudi Art

 La Sagrada família